 When we got our hippocampe through Make a Wish, it felt life changing.
 Beaches, country lanes and hills were no longer out of bounds.
 With a bit of effort we have gone to very inaccessible places as a family – and have the photos to prove it!

 Other friends use the all-terrain Trekinetic and rave about it.

 There are many specialist companies out there and Google is my friend for finding what I need at any given time.

-We have been to Portugal as a family twice.
-The holiday accommodation with Tregooselet is like nothing else we have come across.
-The service provided by the British couple who own the property and live in site includes the use of a wheelchair adapted vehicle, airport transfers and fully adapted accommodation including a wealth of specialist equipment.
+Is in Portugal and the service provided by the British couple who own the property and live in site includes the use of a wheelchair adapted vehicle, airport transfers and fully adapted accommodation including a wealth of specialist equipment.
 It isn’t cheap but we found the provision exceptional and worth every penny.